Sleep Apnea Dentistry

 What does the sleep apnea treatment process entail?

 At MPDG, the treatment of sleep apnea is a diagnostic and consultative process.
-Each patient is different and while some are best treated through dentistry, others may benefit more from other forms of treatment.
+Each patient is different and while some are best treated through dentistry, others may benefit more from other forms of a treatment option.

-2. Home Sleep Study Test: Typically, a patient is asked to track their sleep with a home sleep study test to measure their breathing efficiency while sleeping.
+- Home Sleep Study Test: Typically, a patient is asked to track their sleep health with a home sleep study test to measure their breathing efficiency while sleeping.
 The patient collects information about the quality of their sleep to help form a proper diagnosis during a follow up appointment.

 Dr. Ikemiya always seeks to treat sleep apnea and airway obstruction in minimally-invasive, non-surgical manners, helping patients avoid reliance on CPAP masks or mandibular advancement devices wherever possible.